On modelling positive continuous data with spatio-temporal dependence: Simulation results

 \section{Simulation results}

-The goal of this Section is to compare trough a small simulation study, the statistical efficiency of the MWPL and maximum likelihood (ML) estimators and the efficiency of the optimal linear predictor (\ref{pred-sk}) with the optimal predictor under a specific setting where the comparisons can be explicitly performed.
+{In this section we investigate, through some numerical experiments, the relative efficiency of the MWPL estimator with respect to the maximum likelihood (ML) estimator and the relative efficiency of the linear predictor (\ref{pred-sk}) with respect to the optimal predictor, under a specific setting of simulation where the comparisons can be explicitly performed.} This specific setting is when the process is defined on $\R$ and the underlying correlation function is exponential.
+Even though this setting may seem artificial, the simulation study gives an idea of the relative efficiency of the MWPL estimation method and the proposed linear predictor under more general settings.